High School for Math, Science and Engineering at City College

-The High School for Math, Science and Engineering at City College (often abbreviated to High School for Math, Science and Engineering, HSMSE, or HSMSE @ CCNY) is one of the twelve public specialized high schools in New York City, United States.
-It caters to highly gifted students from across the city.
+The High School for Math, Science and Engineering at City College (often abbreviated to High School for Math, Science and Engineering, HSMSE, or HSMSE @ CCNY) is one of the nine specialized high schools in New York City, United States.
+Ranked as the #1 high school in New York, it caters to highly gifted students residing in New York City.
 It is located within the campus of the City College of New York (CCNY).

 Created in 2002 along with Queens High School for the Sciences at York College, and High School of American Studies at Lehman College, HSMSE was founded with an emphasis on engineering and design, and was envisioned as a small school with approximately four hundred students.
 The relatively small population of the school allows students and teachers to have a stronger relationship.

 Facilities and curriculum

-HSMSE is a highly selective, public, college prep high school, and is one of nine specialized high schools in New York City.
+HSMSE is a highly selective, college prep high school, and is one of nine specialized high schools in New York City.
 Admission is via the Specialized High Schools Admissions Test.
 Instructionally supported by the City College of New York, the school mainly focuses on an intensive STEM curriculum, while also emphasizing civic responsibility and the value of knowledge.
 As of 2021, it had a 100% four-year graduation rate.

-Located on the campus of City College, HSMSE is small, with a total of approximately 485 students in ninth to twelfth grade.
+Located on the campus of City College, HSMSE is small, with a total of approximately 579 students in ninth to twelfth grade.
 The school is located on four floors of the CCNY campus' Baskerville Hall.
 Class sizes are small, with an average of approximately 24 students per class.
 In addition to a rigorous core subject program emphasizing math, science and the humanities, all students are required to take a minimum of three engineering core courses through 11th grade sponsored by Project Lead the Way.

 German program

 German is the core language taught at HSMSE, which has one of the largest high school German programs in the United States.
 HSMSE’s founders believed that German is the language of engineering.
 As a result, about 75% of HSMSE students study German, which is offered through the Advanced Placement level, and many of them continue to study German in college.
-The school employs two full-time German teachers and is one of nine US partner schools of the PASCH program of the Goethe Institut through its "Schools: Partners for the Future" program.
+The school employs three full-time German teachers and is one of nine US partner schools of the PASCH program of the Goethe Institut through its "Schools: Partners for the Future" program.
 Every summer, HSMSE sends a few students on funded study trips to Germany with the Goethe Institute and the American Association of Teachers of German.
 The school also offers advanced Spanish for students who pass the Second Language Proficiency (SLP) exam in Spanish in middle school.
 Those students begin Spanish at the second-year level.